underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 [PSPP](https://www.gnu.org/software/pspp/) is an open-source data analysis program, a sort of free version of [SPSS](http://www.ibm.com/analytics/us/en/technology/spss/).

-I couldn't get the most recent Ubuntu version to install, so I'm using version 0.7.9.
+I couldn't get the most recent version to install, so I'm using version 0.7.9.
 Because of this, I could only run the regression without any of the diagnostic plots.
 Like SAS, PSPP doesn't care about capitalization.

 ```
 * read data